DCRP Review: Sony

 "$799", they told me.
 I couldn't believe it!
 With all the features this camera promised, at a great price, I figure they'll be flying off the shelves.
 But does it live up to the sales pitch?
 Keep reading...

 What's in the Box?

-The MVC-CD400 has an excellent bundle.
+The DSC-S85 has a very good bundle.
 Inside the box, you'll find:

 Look and Feel

 The DSC-S85 is pretty traditional looking and should be easy for first-timers to pick up and use.
 The body is a mix of metal and plastic and feels solidly constructed.
 It is a bit bulky so don't expect to keep it in your pants pocket.
 The dimensions of the camera are 4.625 x 2.875 x 2.625 inches (W x H x D), and it weighs 462 g (1 lb) fully loaded.
 This is the same as the S75.

 Let's begin our tour with the front of the DSC-S85.
 The "Carl Zeiss" lens looks familiar -- I think we've seen this one before on Canon, Epson, and Toshiba cameras.
 This F2.0 lens has a focal range of 7 - 21mm, which is equivalent to 34 - 102mm.
 The lens is threaded (52mm) and a number of filters and lenses are available from Sony.

 The S85's flash has an effective range of 0.3m - 3.0m.